SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

   - **Requirements**
     - [dirent.h](https://github.com/tronkko/dirent)
     - [OpenCV 4.0.1](https://opencv.org/releases/)
 2. Make sure the folders are setup the same as the following.
-Parent folder containing only two folders.
+Parent folder containing only two folders
+3. **Make sure all pictures are 64x64 pixels, no exceptions**

 <img src="https://i.imgur.com/KDt9mzd.png" align="center" />

-3. Run VRC-SVM Train.exe and tell it the folder containing the Positive and Negative training folders using  ```-d```
+4. Run VRC-SVM Train.exe and tell it the folder containing the Positive and Negative training folders using  ```-d```
   - *Example:*```"VRC-SVM Train.exe" -d="D:\GitHub\Face-and-Object-Detection-in-Unity-Cg\C++\Training Data\Faces"```
   - ```-auto``` will do k-fold cross validation on the training set. **Warning: It crashes a lot if you use** ```-auto```
-4. (Optional) To test a detector use ```-t``` and ```-fn``` to tell the program which detector you want to use.
+5. (Optional) To test a detector use ```-t``` and ```-fn``` to tell the program which detector you want to use.
   - *Example:*```"VRC-SVM Train.exe" -d="D:\GitHub\Face-and-Object-Detection-in-Unity-Cg\C++\Training Data\Faces" -t -fn="D:\GitHub\Face-and-Object-Detection-in-Unity-Cg\C++\out.yaml"```
-5. Once training is done, drag the .yaml file into Unity.
+6. Once training is done, drag the .yaml file into Unity.
 If you didn't pick a name, the default name is out.yaml.
 This file is created in the same directory as the .exe

 <img src="https://i.imgur.com/PPfXPXU.png" align="center" />

-6. Bake the data inside the .yaml file into an image by navigating to Tools -> SCRN -> Bake Support Vectors in Unity menus at the top
+7. Bake the data inside the .yaml file into an image by navigating to Tools -> SCRN -> Bake Support Vectors in Unity menus at the top
-7. Drop the .yaml file into the Text Asset box and hit **Bake!** After a few seconds it should create two .asset files inside ```Assets\Face and Object Detection\Textures``` folder
+8. Drop the .yaml file into the Text Asset box and hit **Bake!** After a few seconds it should create two .asset files inside ```Assets\Face and Object Detection\Textures``` folder
-8. Highlight both **SVM-AlphasIndex.asset** and **SVM-SupportVecs.asset**.
+9. Highlight both **SVM-AlphasIndex.asset** and **SVM-SupportVecs.asset**.
 Change the following: Wrap mode = Clamp, Filter mode = Point, Aniso Level = 0.

 <img src="https://i.imgur.com/AsDXJeX.png" align="center" width="3000" />

-9. Inside the Face_Object Detect.prefab, locate the materials called **Kernel** and **Classify** and place the new baked textures into the correct slots as shown in the picture above
+10. Inside the Face_Object Detect.prefab, locate the materials called **Kernel** and **Classify** and place the new baked textures into the correct slots as shown in the picture above

 <img src="https://i.imgur.com/YHg4oYD.png" align="center" width="3000" />

-10. Click on the .yaml file to view the text, look for a value after **sv_total**, this will be the new width of the kernel render texture.
+11. Click on the .yaml file to view the text, look for a value after **sv_total**, this will be the new width of the kernel render texture.
-11. Inside ```Assets\Face and Object Detection\Textures\RenderTex``` select **kernel** and **kernel Buffer** render textures.
+12. Inside ```Assets\Face and Object Detection\Textures\RenderTex``` select **kernel** and **kernel Buffer** render textures.
-12. Change the width of both render textures to **sv_total**
+14. Change the width of both render textures to **sv_total**
-14. Done!
+15. Done!

 ## Future Plans (Maybe)